sdvickers98/picoCTF-2019-Walkthrough/README.md

 No worries if you're older than middle and high school students!
 If you're a newbie, it's never too late to get interested in computer security, and picoCTF is a great game to help you develop the basic practical skills you'll need to get started.
 If you're already a skilled hacker, you can likely still find challenging problems in picoCTF that will interest you, since it has problems related to many different areas of cyber security.

-That being said, I've divided all of the solutions for picoCTF just like the game does it, based on their category.
+That being said, I've divided all of the solutions for picoCTF just like the game does it: based on their category.
 The categories are:
 * Binary Exploitation
 * Cryptography
 * Forensics